perma-id/w3id.org/ehds/README.md

 # EHDS - Specifying Health Data Usage Policies for Legally-aware Data Spaces
-## Description: Set of taxonomies to describe data categories, purposes, entities and policies for the secondary use of health data in the context of the proposed European Health Data Space (EHDS) regulation.
+## Description: Set of taxonomies to describe data categories, purposes, entities, and policies for the secondary use of health data, in the context of the proposed European Health Data Space (EHDS) regulation.

 This [w3id](https://w3id.org/ehds) provides a persistent URI namespace for the EHDS vocabulary.